 Once the liquid has thickened, remove the pan from the heat.
 Add the cream cheese, vanilla and cinnamon and whisk until the cream cheese melts and the mixture is smooth.

-Strain the cheese cake ice cream mixture through a fine-mesh strainer set over a medium bowl.
+2. STRAIN.
+Strain the cheesecake ice cream mixture through a fine-mesh strainer set over a medium bowl.
 Don’t skip this step!
-Just like with my apple rose tart, it’s important to ensure the smoothest, creamiest final product.
+It’s crucial to ensure the smoothest, creamiest final product.

 When the churn is complete, the ice cream will be very soft.
 Quickly spread 1/3 of the ice cream into a freezer-safe storage container.